ortelius/ortelius.io/content/en/blog/contributors/how-to-bake-an-ortelius-pi-part06.md

 ### Localstack Tools

 You can find LocalStack tools [here](https://docs.localstack.cloud/user-guide/tools/).
-One of these tools, **LocalStack Desktop**, provides a GUI that allows you to view and manage your LocalStack resources and services on your local machine.
+One of these tools, **Localstack Desktop**, provides a GUI that allows you to view and manage your Localstack resources and services on your local machine.
 It also lets you add custom endpoints that you've created.

-To get LocalStack Desktop, sign up for LocalStack through your browser, where you'll have access to the LocalStack portal.
-From there, you can manage everything related to your LocalStack setup, including viewing instances and adding custom endpoints.
+To get Localstack Desktop, [sign up for Localstack](https://app.localstack.cloud/sign-up) with your browser, where you'll have access to the Localstack portal.
+From there, you can manage everything related to your Localstack setup, including viewing instances and adding custom endpoints.

 You can access the LocalStack portal at this URL: `https://app.localstack.cloud/dashboard`.
 Once inside, look for the **LocalStack Desktop** menu item.